“The Nursing Associate programme is opening up so many doors”

 Ian is thoroughly enjoying the Nursing Associate Programme “It’s opening up so many doors for me” he says.
 “I was elected to be both the Student Representative for HPFT as well as for the University of Hertfordshire and I’ve been invited to sit on the National Implementation Panel NMC (Nursing and Midwifery Council) HEE (Health Education England).
 I was an HCA and now I’m going to be so much more” he adds.

-Update: Since this interview Ian has completed his course and is now a fully qualified Registered Nursing Associate, LD and Forensic Service and Joint lead Nursing Associate Ambassador for Health Education England.
+Update: Since this interview Ian has completed his course and is now a fully qualified Registered Nursing Associate in the Learning Disability and Forensic Service at HPFT and is also the Joint lead Nursing Associate Ambassador for Health Education England.